rovin99/Distributed-Lock-Manager/internal/replication/replication.md

 ## Stage 1: Connection Management (Completed)

-Stage 1 focuses on establishing the foundation for the replication system by implementing robust connection management between servers.
+Stage 1 focused on establishing the foundation for the replication system by implementing robust connection management between servers.

 ### Components Implemented